 Connect With Your Kids

 Why?
 Because when you really connect with your kids, you love them for who they are.
 It will be much easier to become a gentle parent.
-Instead of resenting your kids, you will develop lasting relationships that run deep.
+Instead of resenting your kids, you will develop deep, lasting relationships.

 Do you have a teenager you can’t relate to?
 Work on the relationship!
 Do you struggle with your toddler?
 Find a way to connect!

-Perhaps that was the connection that was missing between you and your parents when you were growing up.
+Perhaps that was the missing connection between you and your parents when you were growing up.
 Use the knowledge of what your parents may not have done right to motivate you to become a better parent yourself!

-Were you raised in a house that didn’t know what gentle parenting was?
-What ways have you found to implement gentle parenting as you raise your kids?
+If you didn’t experience a non-gentle home, what ways have you found to implement gentle parenting while raising your kids?